55sfg55/StraszneForum/backend/README.md

-# Forum - Backend API Documentation
+# Forum - Backend API Documentation (Temporary outdated.)
 **Important:**
 _This code isn't secure.
 Do not use this version in a production application; it is an alpha version that is not yet finished._